 This Netflix movie Calibre, starring Jack Lowden and Martin McCann in the lead, introduces us to a hunting expedition in Scotland that goes wrong with a troubling turn of events.
-Directed by Matt Palmer, the film is dark, gripping and certainly a must-watch.
+Directed by Matt Palmer, the film is dark, gripping, and certainly a must-watch.

 The movie follows two old friends Vaughn (Jack Lowden) and Marcus (Martin McCann) who head for a hunting trip to the wilds of Scotland.
-Once reaching at the nearby picturesque countryside, they enjoy their evening at the local pub while befriending the locals.
+Once reaching the nearby picturesque countryside, they enjoy their evening at the local pub while befriending the locals.

 Watch the movie trailer – Calibre

 Calibre to this point has revealed the plot but it becomes intriguing when both the characters try to hide everything they have done in this remote location.
 Now, they must try to flee the scene while pretending that nothing happened, but will they be able to survive the test of time?

 The film is set on an accident followed by a crime.
 The story very nicely takes us through many questions which we might ask as our response to a similar situation.
 Human nature is complex, and the story is realistic.
 Director Matt Palmer has very skilfully depicted these intense moments.

 One of the finest aspects of the film is that it has multi-dimensional characters that further heighten the nature of uncertainty.
 Particularly, the lead actors deliver wonderful performances true to the characterization.

 In addition, the cinematography is stunning to the core, which is indeed claustrophobic.
 The localities, the terrains, and the scenic forest are captured well to add value to the tense narrative.